Fishtaco2006/5-Unique-Lighting-Tricks-To-Transfom-Your-Dark-World/docs/lighting-colliders-audio/lighting-tricks.md

 ## ⚠️ Performance Tip

 Dynamic lights are **performance heavy**.
 If enabled, you can only spawn ~15 fireflies.
-Without them, you can spawn many more.
+Without them, you can spawn many more and they still look pretty good
 **With Dynamic Lighting**
 ![With Light](https://github.com/user-attachments/assets/d5f9ec20-a330-482b-91b6-ac867183c091)